AIR MEDICAL SAFETY STANDARDS

 - The pilot/crew is fatigued due to calls leading up to that call for a flight

 - Simply a "gut" feeling that something isn't right about the call and airing on the side of safety for the whole crew is paramount

 This practice is understood among those in most of the helicopter emergency medical service (HEMS) community.
 However, some crew members may not respect this practice.
 If you come into this situation, you're the person that must say something.
 Toxic attitudes are part of the problem and are very dangerous.
 Be an advocate for your life and the lives of everyone on that aircraft by speaking up.

 Lack of or miscommunication is a major theme in patient harm.
-Someone started the wrong medication and another staff member saw it, though it was odd, but went on their way because they didn't want to "ruffle feathers" or question someone of authority.
+Someone started the wrong medication and another staff member saw it, thought it was odd, but went on their way because they didn't want to "ruffle feathers" or question someone of authority.
 They failed to communicate their concern and therefore the patient was harmed or possibly died as a result.
 That individual is responsible for the mistake, yes.
 But think about how much the person who didn't speak up is also responsible.